Vindexus/node-spotify-webhelper/README.md

 Examples - Port detection
 The following example will detect open ports for Spotify desktop applications.
 To detect open ports a forked and modified port scanner node module has been used: https://github.com/baalexander/node-portscanner

-Each of those ports respond to the Spotify local protocol and can be used to communicate to Spotify.
+Each of those ports respond to the Spotify local protocol and can be used to communicate to Spotify desktop application on the same host.

 ```javascript
 var SpotifyWebHelper = require('node-spotify-webhelper-portscanner');